 Gibson, Dunn & Crutcher’s London office offers full-service English and U.S. law capability, including corporate, finance, dispute resolution, competition/antitrust, real estate, labor and employment, and tax.
 Our lawyers advise international corporations, financial institutions, private equity funds and governments on complex and challenging transactions and disputes.

 Our London corporate practice is at the forefront of cross-border M&A, financing and joint venture transactions, including advising clients seeking to access U.S. and European capital markets.
-Team members handle major domestic and multi-jurisdictional commercial cases before English, EU and Commonwealth courts, and have a wealth of experience in taking complex matters to trial.
+Our London litigation practice handle major domestic and multi-jurisdictional commercial cases before English, EU and Commonwealth courts, and have a wealth of experience in taking complex matters to trial.
 Gibson Dunn’s London office was founded more than 30 years ago.
 Our dynamic team includes many dual-qualified lawyers with extensive language skills.

 Telephone House, 2-4 Temple Avenue, London, EC4Y 0HB United Kingdom